measurement-kit/measurement-kit/include/measurement_kit/README.md

   write logs.
 By default logs are written on `stderr`;

 - `"log_level"`: (string; optional) how much information you want to see written in the log file and emitted by log-related events.
+The default log level is "WARNING" (see below);

 - `"name"`: (string; mandatory) name of the nettest to run.
 The available nettest names have been described above;